This page may contain affiliate links, see our disclaimer here.

 Ferry information here

-Ile de Crete - information pages for this itinerary:
+Ile de Crete

-Ile de Crete - aujourd'hui, certains quartiers datant de la période vénitienne sont encore intacts, ainsi que des quartiers juifs ou turcs très bien conservés.
+- aujourd'hui, certains quartiers datant de la période vénitienne sont encore intacts, ainsi que des quartiers juifs ou turcs très bien conservés.

 En longeant de l’intérieur les murs de la ville, vous pourrez apercevoir de charmantes ruelles.

-Ile de Crete - stroll through the old town to the Venetian Fortezza on the point which provides a wonderful view back over the town to the mountains, then stroll to the tiny Old Harbour for a seafood lunch amongst the hubbub.
+- stroll through the old town to the Venetian Fortezza on the point which provides a wonderful view back over the town to the mountains, then stroll to the tiny Old Harbour for a seafood lunch amongst the hubbub.
 Try Zefyros there or En Plo on the seaside next to the Fortezza, for a bit more space with a seaside view.

-Ile de Crete - Spinalonga Island holds such a fascination for modern travellers who like to delve into its secrets since the times of pirates, to Venetian and Turkish conquerers and to the unimaginable suffering of those isolated here in the leper colony between the years of1903 to 1957.
+A Trip to Crete - Spinalonga Island holds such a fascination for modern travellers who like to delve into its secrets since the times of pirates, to Venetian and Turkish conquerers and to the unimaginable suffering of those isolated here in the leper colony between the years of1903 to 1957.

-A modern novel outlining this dramatic history entitled simply "The Island" caught so much attention worldwide that it was made into a tele-drama, made in Greece and Crete "To Nisi - Το νησί".
+A modern novel outlining this dramatic history entitled simply "The Island" caught so much attention worldwide that it was made into a tele-drama, made in Greece and Crete "To Nisi - Το Νησί".

 Take a 1 hour flight from Athens to Heraklion with Aegean Airlines or Olympic Air, with many flights available per day.